-Our Doctors use exclusively the Gonstead System of Assessment and Hands-on Adjusting for Fast, Long-lasting Results
+Fast, long-lasting results with exclusive use of the Gonstead System of Assessment & Hands-on Adjusting

 The Miracle Man – Dr. Clarence Gonstead

 by Dr. Peter G. Fernandez

 In 1961 while still in Chiropractic College, I heard rumors about a chiropractic “miracle man”- a great healer – who practiced in a little farming community somewhere up north.
 No one knew much about him or his practice except that his adjusting techniques worked miracles … and that he was brilliant.
 Brilliant bordering on genius.

 An unusual man in many respects, he never finished seeing patients on the same day he started.
 A typical practice day began at 8 AM and ended at 3 AM the following day.
 He subsisted on only 4 hours sleep per day.
 Grabbing sleep when he could, he would sleep for the seven seconds it took for an adjusting table to lower from a fully extended position.
 The town he practiced in only had 1400 residents, yet he saw over 200 patients per day, seven days a week.
 He never advertised.
 Yet, he consistently drew patients (via word of mouth) from several hundred miles away as well as around the world.